 In a nutshell, fermented chicken feed is probiotics for your chicken.
 It’s a wet mash (the chicken keeper’s term for moistened food) created by lactic acid fermentation (the same type of fermentation that occurs naturally in sauerkraut).
 Just like kraut, it contains all the bacteria that’s good for your gut: Lactobacillus, Leuconostoc, Pediococcus, and other beneficial bacteria and yeasts.

-I’ve been fermenting my chicken feed on and off since last year, when I wanted to go through a 50-pound bag of scratch grains quickly and efficiently.
+I’ve been fermenting my chicken feed off and on since 2012, when I wanted to go through a 50-pound bag of scratch grains quickly and efficiently.
 (Learn from my mistake: Do not buy 50 pounds of scratch if you have a small flock of chickens that forages most of the day.
 They will peck and scratch the ground regardless, and if you already feed them a healthy whole-grain diet, they will simply ignore the scratch you toss on the ground.)

 As long as the grains stay submerged in their lactic acid “bath,” they will be preserved indefinitely (though there comes a point when the grains can become too sour and thus, not very tasty… just ask anyone who has had over-fermented kimchi).